SDGGiesbrecht/SDGCaching/README.md

     // MARK: - Computed Properties

-    // These will only be executed once as long as `value` stays the same.
+    // These will only be executed once as long as the value property stays the same.
-    // When `value` changes, they will be re‐executed the next time they are needed.
+    // When the value property changes, they will be re‐executed the next time they are needed.

     var square: Int {
-        return cachedResult(cache: &cache.square) {
+        return cached(in: &cache.square) {

             var result = 0
             for _ in 1 ... value {